Dräxlmaier Group: Products

-Electrical systems
+Electrical Systems

 The company produces all elements of a wiring harness system, such as high-voltage and battery wiring harnesses, independent wiring harnesses, data wires and engine wiring harnesses.
 The Dräxlmaier Group produces components, systems and packages in digital electronics for interiors and vehicle electrical systems, high-voltage energy storage and electromobility.

-Connector systems

-Among other things, the company manufactures sensors and switches as well as high-voltage power distributors and fuse boxes.

-Interior systems
+Interior Systems

 Dräxlmaier manufactures instrument panels, centre consoles and door panels for premium automobiles.
 The automotive supplier also produces complete door and cockpit modules that are adapted to the special equipment of the respective vehicle through system integration.
 The company also creates RGB ambient lighting.

-E-Mobility systems
+E-Mobility Systems

-The product portfolio for battery systems includes electric high-voltage and low-voltage battery systems on a lithium-ion basis from 12 volt to 900 volt and HV components for an on-board voltage greater than 60 volt as well as high-voltage switch boxes.
+Dräxlmaier develops and manufactures high- and low-voltage energy storage systems covering a voltage range from 12 V to 800 V, as well as electrical and electronic high-voltage components that span from the charging pin to the battery cell.
+In addition, Dräxlmaier implements high-voltage charging systems and battery cabling—either using busbar technology or conventional aluminum round conductors.
+To support the production of its high-voltage battery systems, the company now operates three battery plants in Germany.